The NeuroMedical Center | Patient Education Library | Alzheimer's Disease

 After testing is complete your neurologist will discuss your results with you.
 Several medications (“memory pills”) are approved for treatment of mild, moderate, and severe stages of Alzheimer’s disease.
 Other medications can be helpful to treat other conditions common in AD such as depression, agitation, or hallucinations.
 Good management and control of other medical conditions such as high blood pressure, diabetes, etc. is important.
 Regular physical activity and mental stimulation are also helpful.

-Help for Alzheimer’s Disease
+Help for Alzheimer’s Disease in Louisiana

 Although no cure for Alzheimer’s disease is presently available, proper education, good planning, and support can ease the burdens on the patient and family.
 There are also many resources available to you: